What is Disc Replacement?

 Disc replacement, discussed below, is a procedure where an artificial disc is placed in the intervertebral space after the degenerated disc has been removed.

 The US FDA has approved the use of artificial implants only in L3-S1.
 Two of these discs are called Prodisk-L, which can be used from L4 to S1 only, and Charite.
 The FDA approves only one level to be done.
-Some doctors are doing multiple levels but this is considered an off label use for these products.
-It is very necessary that the spinal vertebrae be in otherwise great condition in order to have the surgery.
+Some doctors are doing multiple levels, but this is considered off-label use for these products.
+The spinal vertebrae must be in otherwise great condition to have the surgery.
 The spine must be stable and can have no evidence of having scoliosis or curvature of the spine to qualify for surgery.

 Artificial discs need to be placed into the damaged disc space using a frontal and central approach.
-The patient is opened anteriorly and the spine is identified by working around the contents of the abdomen and cutting an incision into the retroperitoneal space.
+The patient has opened anteriorly, and the spine is identified by working around the contents of the abdomen and cutting an incision into the retroperitoneal space.
 The major blood vessels in the back are moved out of the way because they are covering up the spine.
-Because of the necessity of working with major blood vessels, a general or vascular surgeon is acting as one of the surgeons in the procedure along with the spinal surgeon.
+Because of the necessity of working with major blood vessels, a general or vascular surgeon acts as one of the surgeons in the procedure along with the spinal surgeon.

-Risks and Complications of a Disc ArthroplastyThe disc arthroplasty is a very big surgery to undergo.
+Disc arthroplasty is a huge surgery to undergo.
 For this reason, there can be complications.
 For example, there can be risks due to prolonged anesthesia time.
 Bleeding complications can occur because major blood vessels are being moved and manipulated.
 This is why a vascular surgeon needs to be present at this procedure.
-A patient can suffer from an ileus or sluggish bowel because the bowels have to be manipulated at the beginning and at the end of the procedure.
-Infection can be a risk and can even involve a case of sepsis or blood infection as a result of the surgery.
+A patient can suffer from ileus or sluggish bowel because the bowels have to be manipulated at the beginning and end of the procedure.
+Infection can be a risk and can even involve a case of sepsis or blood infection due to the surgery.

-In one study of 27 patients who had complications from a disc arthroplasty, several patients developed abdominal hematomas, while others suffered a dislocation of the artificial disc, which had to be removed with another type of disc procedure performed instead.
+In one study of 27 patients with complications from a disc arthroplasty, several patients developed abdominal hematomas.
+In contrast, others suffered a dislocation of the artificial disc, which had to be removed with another type of disc procedure performed instead.

-If you or a loved one has a disc injury as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online or call us at 916.921.6400 to set up a FREE consultation.
+If you or a loved one has a disc injury due to someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online or call us at 916.921.6400 or 800.404.5400 for free, friendly advice.